AnyLog-co/documentation/northbound connectors/using grafana.md

 LIMIT 2128;
 ```
 **Specifying the data points**
-Adding data_points to the payload will optimize the increments function by dynamically calculating the appropriate
+Adding **data_points** to the payload will optimize the increments function by dynamically calculating the appropriate
 time_interval and time_unit based on the estimated number of rows within the specified time range.
 This ensures that the query returns approximately the requested number of time buckets, balancing performance, readability,
 and visual resolution—especially useful for dashboards and analytics platforms where consistent data granularity is essential.
+**Notes:**
+* If **data_point** are not specified, the Grafana **Interval** in the **Query options** is used.
+* Grafana's **limit** in the **Query options** is added to each query and if the number of returned rows exceed the limit, a subset of the result set is returned.

 ***Period query*** is a query to retrieve data values at the end of the provided time range (or, if not available, before